Crayon2000/RPS-Online/docs/index.md

 1. Connect to the Internet
 2. On the **Network** menu, select **Connect to Opponent...**
 3. Type the IP number of your opponent in the edit box.
-To retrieve the IP number of your opponent, you can use the utility ICQ.
-See [How to launch a game with ICQ](#how-to-launch-a-game-with-icq) for more info.
 4. Click Connect.
 5. Note: your opponent has to execute these steps as well.